puf/puf.io/notes/posts/Tracking document reads in Firestore.md

 ![](https://i.imgur.com/SdbRuAq.png)

 *Remember that earlier warning about there being lots of data access logs?
-They weren't kidding.*
+I wasn't kidding, on a production Firestore database this audit log volume is **huge**.*

-We only care about the regular data access logs, and the only two methods we find for that are:
+For our use-case, of counting the number of document reads and writes per user, we only care about the regular data access logs, and the only two methods we find for that are:

 * `google.firestore.v1.Firestore.Listen`, which corresponds to our listener for the 10 most recent messages.
 * `google.firestore.v1.Firestore.Write`, which is not showing in the above screenshot, but it pops up when a user sends a message.

 As expected, it's mostly listen operations for us here, as I really haven't been sending a lot of messages during testing.
+So below, I'll mostly focus on the read/`Listen` operations.

 ---